 Gregor was over double her age.

 “Sit, we have much to discuss,” Olivia said with a bite to her tone.
 She was acting as if she owned the place.
-Leila pursed her lips and remained standing.
+Leila hardened her eyes and remained standing.
 All three females’ expressions darkened.

 “We have many details to discuss before Friday.
 You have not been present, that stops today.”
 Olivia said harshly.
 Leila bristled.
 She was an Alpha daughter and a pureblood at that.
 This bitch was beneath her.
 It angered her inner wolf that she was trying to tell her what to do.